-My friend Kristi recently reminded me of how upset I was when my family and I first moved to northern Wisconsin 14 years ago.
+My friend Kristi recently reminded me of how upset I was when my family and I first moved to northern Wisconsin in 2003.
 She laughed as she recalled my story of when I got real homesick and would clean the house pretending that we were moving.
 Once I had tossed so much stuff in the garbage that our neighbor asked if we were moving!

 Anyway, I decided to use this memory to help you get to know a little about my earlier years.
 Let me recall the emotional challenges of moving, and how I learned from moving cities.

 Turn the clock back to early 2003…